 This course explores the principals of service operations management in hospitality and tourism operations.
 Students develop an understanding of service excellence, facility designs and layouts, planning and analyzing service delivery systems, defining and measuring service quality, and service recovery.
 Additionally, students gain perspectives for managing demand and supply and making continual improvements a competitive strategy.

 Internship and Methodology Seminar (6 U.S. semester credit hours)

 Individually tailored internships are supported by a group seminar that prepares students to understand expectations, set personal objectives, identify and strengthen specific skills, critically reflect on their progress, share experiences, and learn from one other throughout the summer.
-A focus on the application of theory to practice supports students as they develop a deeper understanding of themselves and their goals, their professional areas, as well as Spanish work culture.
+A focus on the application of theory to practice supports students as they develop a deeper understanding of themselves and their goals, their professional areas, as well as Italian work culture.
 In this seminar, students gain real world work experience while developing intercultural agility—skills and experiences which are critically important to personal, academic and professional success.

 Essential Italian Language (1 U.S. semester credit hour)

 This required course is taught intensively during the first weeks of the summer term to complement the internship experience.
 By introducing key words and phrases in the classroom —and venturing out into the city to practice them—this class also provides insights into daily life in Rome and local business culture.

 IFSA has a dedicated team who are here to help you prepare to achieve your goals.
 Feel free to reach out.
 We are happy to answer your questions!